prashanth-sams/backbase/README.md

 - Cross browser capabilities - Chrome, Firefox, Phantomjs (headless mode)
 - Screenshots on failure
 - read parameter from Property file
+- output array of list in CSV file

 MAC version for Drivers used